aletheon/eleutherios-mvp/ux-designs/create_forum.md

 ---

+## Lifecycle Rules
+- Forums must always trace back to a **Policy Rule**.
+- Deleting a Forum does not delete the Policy or Service; only the instantiated discussion.
+- Archived Forums remain read-only but searchable.
+- Versioning: If a linked Policy updates, Forum displays a banner prompting participants to review changes.

+---

 ## Future Extensions
 - Rich text / multimedia support inside forum threads.
 - Integration with video conferencing (Zoom, Meet).